Course Schedule and Syllabus

 - Theory: Objective-type written test (e.g., multiple-choice, true/false, fill-in-the-blanks).

 - Practical: VIVA VOCE or submission of an audio file demonstrating assigned compositions.
+Internal assessments contribute to overall semester performance and readiness for final examinations.

 Final Examination: